energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 <sup>1</sup>: `valve_frac__0` contains a fraction, i.e. a float between 0 and 1 that expressed the fraction of the maximum ventilation flow in that room;
 - This value was derived from a voltage value registered by the Building Management System (BMS):
-- The ventilation valves are physically constrained such that when the valve position voltage was registered at 0 V, the minimum opening of 20% is in effect (i.e. `valve_frac__0` = 0.20) and when the valve valve-position voltage of 10V means the valve is 100% open (i.e. `valve_frac__0` = 1.00).
+- The ventilation valves are physically constrained such that when the valve position voltage was registered at 0 V, the minimum opening of 20% is in effect (i.e. `valve_frac__0` = 0.20) and when the valve position voltage of 10V means the valve is 100% open (i.e. `valve_frac__0` = 1.00).
 - The ventilation system uses a regulator that makes sure there is a constant pressure, so the ventilation flow rate is not dependent on recent valve openings in nearby rooms, or only for very brief moments a few seconds, or in any case within a minute or so.
 - We measured data in 6 rooms in 2 different buildings, each with a different BMS.
 For one building, the valve fraction data were only available for export for 24h after they were recorded.
 This initially implied we would not have retrospective `valve_frac__0` data for 4 of the 6 rooms we measured.
 Since the covid-19 pandemic, however, ventilation systems were set to max.
 At least, that was the intention.
 This was implemented by setting the ventilation setpoint to 400 ppm, implying the `valve_frac__0` = 1.00 at all times would be a reasonable assumption.
-Unfortunately, for 3 out of the 4 rooms in the building concerned, the room CO₂ sensors connected the bms were not calibrated properly: they often registered CO₂ concentration values well below 400 ppm, values that seem highly unlikely when looking at the [Keeling Curve](https://keelingcurve.ucsd.edu/) of the last 2 years.
+Unfortunately, for 3 out of the 4 rooms in the building concerned, the room CO₂ sensors connected the bms were not calibrated properly: they often registered CO₂ concentration values well below 400 ppm, values that seem highly unlikely when compered to the [Keeling Curve](https://keelingcurve.ucsd.edu/) of the past two years.
 Therefore, we had to leave out 3 rooms from our analyses.
 We decided to leave them out of this open dataset as well.

 ### Weather measurements